Personal Social Health and Economic Educ[...]

 Students complete UAS Units of accreditation.

-The PSHE and CCC subject leader is responsible for monitoring the standards of children’s work and the quality of teaching.
-The subject leader supports colleagues in the teaching of PSHE and CCC by giving them information about current developments in the subject and by providing a strategic lead and direction for the subject in the school.
+The PSHE and Citizenship subject leader is responsible for monitoring the standards of children’s work and the quality of teaching.
+The subject leader supports colleagues in the teaching of PSHE and Citizenship by giving them information about current developments in the subject and by providing a strategic lead and direction for the subject in the school.

 Relationship and Sex Education forms part of PSHE and Science curriculums.
 It is a statutory duty for schools to teach the subject matter and we follow guidance from DfE’s Relationships Education, Relationships and Sex Education (RSE) and Health Education Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teacher 2019.